sjc5/kiruna/README.md

 That said, you can put Kiruna into a simpler `ServerOnly` mode if you want.
 This will disable all of the CSS and static asset build tooling, and it will only do automatic Go application rebuilds _a la_ Air.

-One benefit of Kiruna over Air is that it doesn't require you to install any tooling on your machine.
-It just is orchestrated solely from inside your repo and its dependencies.
-So when a new developer joins your team, they can just clone your repo and be ready to rock as soon as they run `go mod tidy`, instead of needing to install and configure Air first.
+In either case, one benefit of Kiruna over Air is that it doesn't require you to install any tooling on your machine.
+It is orchestrated solely from inside your repo and its dependencies.
+So when a new developer joins your team, they can just clone your repo and be ready to rock as soon as they run `go mod tidy` (instead of needing to install and configure Air first).